thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 The fact is that in much of this area the first time the common people experienced anything resembling justice was when the
-Naxalite movement spread there and taught people not to take injustice lying down.
+_Naxalite_ movement spread there and taught people not to take injustice lying down.
 Unlike the rest of the state where the
-Naxalites spread through the armed squads, in northern Telangana there was a clear period in the late 1970s and early 1980s of the last century when it was the mass organisations, mainly the agricultural labourers associations and the student and youth fronts, that were the instrument for the spread of Maoism as an ideology and a political practice.
+_Naxalites_ spread through the armed squads, in northern Telangana there was a clear period in the late 1970s and early 1980s of the last century when it was the mass organisations --- mainly the agricultural labourers associations and the student and youth fronts --- that were the instrument for the spread of _Maoism_ as an ideology and a political practice.
 The phase was soon to pass and the people would start depending on the armed squads for justice but the